Admission of Wills for Probate

 Probating a will means proving its validity and legitimacy.
 Although this may seem like a straightforward task, probate creates the potential for many complications, as well as the need to meet certain requirements.
 This includes having a will admitted for probate before proceedings can begin.

-Discuss an estate planning or probate matter with a Houston lawyer from Hendershot, Cannon & Hisey, P.C.
+Discuss an estate planning or probate matter with a Houston lawyer from Hendershot, Cowart & Hisey, P.C.
 Call (713) 909-7323 or contact us online to request an initial consultation.

 Admitting a Will for Probate in Texas